PluribusDigital/cap_demo/v1/connect_setup.md

     - [Full Connect Flow Documentation](https://docs.aws.amazon.com/connect/latest/adminguide/connect-contact-flows.html)
 3. You can import our [After Hour flow via this json file](AfterHours_IncomingWEscalation.json)
     - Right Click and Save As for the above file
-    - Create a new blank Call Flow
+    - Create a new blank Contact Flow
     - Next to Save, press the drop down icon on the right side of the screen
     - Choose Import Flow, and follow the prompts on screen
     - ![After Hours Call Flow in the Connect UI](CallFlow_10312021.png)
+4. Save and Publish the Call Flow
+5. Go to Routing -> Phone Numbers
+    1. Choose the Phone Number you created during setup
+    2. Change the Contact Flow/IVR to the one you saved and published
+    3. Click Save
-4. After setting up the above After Hours call flow refer to the [Lambda Setup](lambda.md) for next steps!
+6. After setting up the above After Hours call flow refer to the [Lambda Setup](lambda.md) for next steps!